fungyip/fungyip.github.io/index.md

 I continued to study Masters in Economics whose syllabus was heavily involved in statistical modelling.
 This enables me to build a strong foundation on the mathematical side in which I can ride on it to life-learn machine learning.

-### Business Intelligence
+## Business Intelligence

 I fist cut my teeth on Business Intelligence from work - building a set of KPIs to monitor company's performance.
-This field has evolved a lot since both in technology and usage wise.
-Tools itself which becomes more intelligence are moving towards user-centric with strong emphasis of Data viz.
+This field has evolved a lot both in technology and usage wise.
+Tools itself which becomes more intelligent are moving towards user-centric with strong emphasis of Data viz.

 I feel great that I have opportunities to use both Tableau and Qlik sense to apply in cooperate environment, the latter of which includes good ETL capability and now I really fall in love.

-### Data Science
+## Data Science
 Data Scientist is the most sexiest job of the 21st century.
 That said, I don't feel like I am sexy at all.
 This field has evolved amazingly fast and I expect this term data science will be replaced by AI or other synonyms terms in the coming years.
 I use R a lot, making use of tidyverse concept and now increasingly use python for analyses.

  As I am Econometrician turned Data Scientist, I love Time Series forecasting a lot.
 I 'kaizen' to learn other type of machine learning to add my Data Science arsenal.

-### Data & iChing
+## DataiChing
  iChing is also known as Classic of Changes.
 Just like Confucius says,
  >"If Heaven gave me another 50 years to live, I would spend them studying iChing and perhaps then I would beware myself of troubles."